MarhiievHE/tg-captcha-bot/README.md

 ## Сustomization

-You can change several bot's settings (welcome message, ban duration, socks5 proxy server) through the configuration file `config.toml`
+You can change several bot's settings (welcome message, ban duration, socks5 proxy server, marking welcome message with Username new user if it exist) through the configuration file `config.toml`

 ## Contacts